x2dtu/snake/README.md

 3. Finally, run `python3 snake.py` in the project directory in order to start playing the game.
 Good luck!

 ## Objective and Controls
 In snake, you are supposed to eat the randomly spawned apples by moving into them with your snake's mouth.
-Every apple eaten will increase the size of your snake.
-Watch out though, because running into the edge of the screen or into part of your snake body will end the game. <br>
+Every apple eaten will increase the length of your snake.
+Watch out though, because running into the edge of the screen or into part of your snake body will end the game.
+Try to see how long you can make your snake!<br>
 You can change the direction your snake slithers in using the arrow keys.
 To quit out of the game, press the ESC key.
-Hav fun!
+Have fun!